The Key to Health, Longevity, and Evolution? Exploring a Speculative Theory on Evolution.

 Future Research: Engineering the Next Stage of Human Evolution

-Conclusion: Mitochondria are the key to controlling evolution, longevity, and health at the most fundamental level.
+By tracking ATP efficiency, oxidative stress markers, and proton tunneling efficiency, we can create a roadmap for bioelectric-driven human enhancement.
+Because mitochondria are the key to controlling evolution, longevity, and health at the most fundamental level.
 By understanding and applying quantum biological principles, we can push human biology to new heights.